 IFJ policy is decided by the Congress which meets every three years and work is carried out by the Secretariat based in Brussels under the direction of an elected Executive Committee.

 The IFJ International Press Card (IPC) is recognised the world over and is the only press pass endorsed by national journalists’ groups in more than 130 countries.

 It provides instant confirmation that the bearer is a working journalist.
 It is only issued to genuine journalists who are committed to ethical standards and solidarity between media professionals.

 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

 Journalists travelling in conflict zones have testified to the benefits of the IPC.
 It has helped many journalists get out of tricky situations in dealing with soldiers, police or officials.

 Once issued, the card is valid for two years.
-Please contact MEAA Member Central to find out the current fee for the card and to apply for one.
+Please contact MEAA Member Central to learn more about the card.
 Note that you must be a financial MEAA member to be eligible.

 The IFJ has joined forces with a major insurance company to unveil a new cost-effective insurance scheme covering all media workers without restriction in any region of the world – including war zones.